Back to Resource Hub

 How should I revise for my theory test?

 The short answer is the more often the better.
-With 12-24 hours of theory practice to fit in, we recommend breaking your revision down into 2 hour blocks, with one hour dedicated to practising your theory questions and one hour practising your hazard perception skills.Â
+With 10-20 hours hours of theory practice to fit in, we recommend breaking your revision down into 2 hour blocks, with one hour dedicated to practising your theory questions and one hour practising your hazard perception skills.

 Breaking your revision down into manageable quantities will give you a much better chance of retaining the information, rather than trying to revise for long hours, losing focus and not retaining anything.
+A good rule is to finish each session with a quick recap of the questions you got wrong, so you revisit weak areas in your next block rather than repeating what you already know.

 If you are struggling with one specific section of the theory exam, it is always best to spend your time working on that, rather than working through the whole theory exam including the sections you are already comfortable on.